Arm Pain: Symptoms, Causes and Treatments

 • Fatigue

-Angina is chest pain that occurs while the heart does not get sufficient oxygen.
+Angina is chest pain that occurs when the heart does not get sufficient oxygen.
 It can cause pain in the arm and shoulder, and pressure on the chest, neck, and back.
 Sometimes angina often shows an underlying heart problem.
 Other symptoms can include:

-Heart Attack:
+Heart Attack

 Heart attacks occur when blood cannot reach the heart due to a blockage that cuts off the oxygen supply to the heart.
 This can cause sections of the heart muscle to die if oxygen does not return quickly.

-• Pain in one or both arms
+• Pain in the back, neck, or upper body

 • Shortness of breath

-• Chest pain
+• Severe pain and swelling

 Diagnosis of Arm Pain